How Yang Mun built 2.5M followers with AI video | HeyGen case study

 Do audiences care that he’s AI?

-This was Shalev’s biggest concern before launch.
+This was Shalev’s biggest concern before launching.
 He admits that “authenticity was the concern” from the beginning.
 If the audience felt misled, the entire project would fall apart.

-What happened was the opposite.
-“Audience response resolved it,” Shalev says.
-People focus on the message, not the technology.
-Comments and engagement patterns show that viewers connect on an emotional and spiritual level.
-No one checks whether the monk is real.
-They take in the teaching, think about it, and share it.

 When asked about the most surprising benefit of using HeyGen, Shalev didn’t point to speed or cost savings.
 He pointed to connection: “how naturally audiences connect with the content.”
 When the message is genuine and the delivery is consistent, the technology becomes invisible.